doguskucukgode/shortest-path-visualizer/README.md

 # Shortest path visualizer
 Finds the shortest path (Dijkstra's algorithm) between the two given locations in terms of distance or time.
 Exports map as png format and visializes route.
-Input file should be located on root folder.
+Input file should be located on root folder and default is `cities.dat`.
 Image is exported on root folder as `output.png`

 ## Maven
 ### Running with default options
 ```
-mvn exec:java -Dexec.mainClass="com.mex.shortestpath.main.ShortestPathApplication"  -Dexec.args="-s Subotica -e Ruma -i ./cities.dat"
+mvn exec:java -Dexec.mainClass="com.mex.shortestpath.main.ShortestPathApplication"  -Dexec.args="-s Subotica -e Ruma"
 ```
 ### Running with different width height
 ```